 Researcher Profiles provide information on individual PolyU researchers and their research activities.
 A profile will be created for all current academic staff.

 All PolyU academic and research staff, research degree students, and academic equivalent staff may submit scholarly research materials to the PIRA.
 The material types include, but not limited to, journal articles, technical reports, working papers, conference papers and presentations, pre-prints, books, book chapters, patents, theses and dissertations, images, drawings, videos, and datasets.
 Full text may be provided if copyright allows.

 PolyU has adopted the following Policy in Support of Open Access to Published Research since September 2010:

-There are four ways in which PolyU academic and research staff, research degree students, and academic equivalent staff can submit their scholarly outputs to the PolyU IRA:
+There are four ways in which PolyU academic and research staff, research degree students, and academic equivalent staff can submit their scholarly outputs to the PIRA:

-When the authors submit their scholarly output to the IRA, the work is made available for open worldwide public access via the PolyU IRA.
-Depositing a copy or a version of a work in the PolyU IRA will NOT prevent the author from publishing the work in a journal, distributing or archiving it in any other ways.
-In other words, submitting a research work to the PolyU IRA will not alter the copyright of the work.
+When the authors submit their scholarly output to the PIRA, the work is made available for open worldwide public access via the PIRA.
+Depositing a copy or a version of a work in the PIRA will NOT prevent the author from publishing the work in a journal, distributing or archiving it in any other ways.
+In other words, submitting a research work to the PIRA will not alter the copyright of the work.

 Below are some publishers that allow archiving of a published version of an article in an institutional repository: